DelSquared/Perceptron-Model-in-Different-Programming-Languages/README.md

 This repository is mainly intended for educational/recreational purposes by providing example-code of a perceptron model implemented in multiple programming languages.

+The example being considered is an AND gate emulation.
+This can be switched out to be any simple binary logic gate that's linearly separable (i.e. not XOR or NXOR) by changing the labels that are hard-coded to the desired gate.

 ### Currently available languages:
 - Python(Numpy)
 - Python(Keras)